Effective from: November 19, 2019

 At the conclusion of an assessment, Critical, High and Medium (Levels 4 and 5) vulnerabilities will be fully addressed within 60 calendar days of discovery.
 Low (Levels 3 and 2) vulnerabilities will be addressed within 180 calendar days of discovery.

 Refer to the Application Security Policy of this document for a detailed discussion on the topic.

 External security assessments of the software, the architecture and systems that deploy the software, will be conducted once per year.
 The security assessment report will be reviewed and prioritized, and the vulnerabilities observed will be addressed.

 26.1.
 Account Management Procedure

-Litmus personnel are given access to computer/laptop accounts, and AWS and GitHub accounts.
+Litmus personnel are given access to computer/laptop accounts, and additional accounts required to perform job functions.